Deployed Works Guide

 Use Loom or video walkthroughs

 Short screen recordings can explain workflows, dashboards, prototypes, setup and common fixes faster than written notes.
-Keep videos focused and label them clearly.

 Step 4